The-Foreigners/The-Foreigners.github.io/objectives.md

   - Investigate statue.
   - Find Nundro Rockseeker.

 - Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
-  - Is he a good source of lore?
+(Source for lore?)

 - Resolve mysterious happenings in Orlane.
 (See Ailla)